jussihyva/DSLR/README.md

 #### 5.2.5 Scatter plot

-A scatter plot and correlation plot visualizes similar things (at least from my point of view).
-The visualization view is different that makes the possibility for a different kind of information.
-Currently, I don't know what kind of, but in any case.
+A scatter plot visualizes cluster areas.
+In the picture below we see that there are feature pairs which clusterize colours in different areas.

 ![Scatterplot](Documentation/Python_Scatterplot.png)